honeymoan/honeymoan/README.md

 # 🥰 Hiya, I'm Brenno!

-- 🏳‍🌈 I'm a queer Backend Java Developer ☕.
+- 🏳‍🌈 I'm a queer Backend Java Developer ☕, INFP-T 🤗.
 - 💻 Currently working remotly at Simplus, a 1WS Company from Goiânia, Goiás.
 - 📧 You can reach me at dev.whiteflag@gmail.com.
 - 👩‍💻 I speak mainly in Java, focused on EE/MP.